 Why Work in Fund Accounting?

-The Fund Accounting industry is not an uncertain one in 2017.
+The Fund Accounting industry is not an uncertain one.
 This industry is growing rapidly due to investors becoming more and more confident in both the Irish domiciled and non-Irish domiciled markets.
 The market is ripe for Fund Accounting professionals and opportunities are plentiful with permanency becoming a common trend for most Fund Accountant positions.
-Of recent, many Fund Administration centres have announced growth plans in addition to the 13,000 plus professionals that currently work in this industry in Ireland.
+Of recent, many Fund Administrators have announced growth plans in addition to the 13,000 plus professionals that currently work in this industry in Ireland.